-First and foremost – I can’t stress enough that everyone’s situation will be different and the actions you take should be based on your personalised advice from a licensed financial adviser.
+First and foremost – I can’t stress enough that everyone’s situation will be different and the actions you take should be based on your personalised advice from a licensed financial advisor.
 Below are some ideas we think you should keep in mind so that you don’t give in to temptation and just raid your super fund without understanding the ramifications.

 Top considerations to help take the pressure off: